donskifarrell/dotfiles/README.md

 You might have noticed that there's impurity in your NixOS system, in the form of configuration files and other cruft your system generates when running.
 What if you change them in a whim to get something working and forget about it?
-Boom, your system is not fully reproductible anymore.
+Boom, your system is not fully reproducible anymore.

 You can instead fully delete your `/` and `/home` on every boot!
 Nix is okay with a empty root on boot (all you need is `/boot` and `/nix`), and will